DaKoala/LineRun/README.md

 ### Obstacles / Awards

 You can change your body direction by tilting your body to left/right.
 There are totally three directions(left, middle, right).
-If stands in the middle you will bump obstacles/awards on both sides.
+If stand in the middle you will bump obstacles/awards on both sides.

 ![diamond](https://s1.ax1x.com/2018/05/08/CdDd56.png)